Ship with NS

 To ensure that operations are safe and environmentally responsible, NS has voluntarily adopted innovative practices to minimize impacts to the environment and neighborhoods that have grown around the 425-acre terminal.
 In addition, NS is a long-time participant in community efforts to restore water quality on the heavily industrialized Elizabeth River.

-Most recently, in 2015, Norfolk Southern began a robust, yearlong air-quality study with the involvement and oversight of the Virginia Department of Environmental Quality.
+In 2015, Norfolk Southern began a robust, yearlong air-quality study with the involvement and oversight of the Virginia Department of Environmental Quality.

 The study involved monitoring the air around Lamberts Point for tiny particles of dust known as PM10 – particulate matter that is 10 micrometers and smaller.
 PM10 is monitored because it includes small particles that could penetrate into the lungs.
 Because of this, the U.S. Environmental Protection Agency has set a national ambient air quality standard for PM10 of 150 micrograms per cubic meter.